 The failure of the 107th Congress to pass a "Patients' Bill of Rights" (PBR) is widely considered a major disappointment,1 to be remedied in the 108th Congress by the adoption of such legislation.
 Indeed, federal PBR proposals have achieved the proverbial motherhood-and-apple-pie status; it is virtually impossible to find anyone actively opposing a federal PBR.
 Many members of the 108th Congress likely feel pressure to pass PBR legislation before returning to the electorate in 2004.

-Zelinsky, Edward A.
+Edward A. Zelinsky,

-"Against a Federal Patients' Bill of Rights,"
+Against a Federal Patients' Bill of Rights,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol21/iss2/4
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol21/iss2/4